-Show empathy without defending yourself or trying to prove the customer wrong.
-You can’t make everyone happy, and just because a customer had a bad experience doesn’t mean there is something wrong with your product or service.
-Don’t ignore the review or worse, get defensive and belligerent.
+Show empathy without trying to prove the customer wrong.
+You can’t make everyone happy, and just because a customer had a poor experience doesn’t mean there is something wrong with your product or service.
+Don’t ignore the review or worse, respond in anger.
 A simple “I’m sorry our business did not meet your expectations, and we appreciate you sharing your feedback” sends a strong message that while you appreciate the feedback and are sorry the customer was dissatisfied, you stand by your business practices.
 Remember that everyone can see the way you respond to online reviews, so your response is a representation of your customer service.

 A good example of a response to a dissatisfied customer is the reply from Ikeda’s California Country Market to a customer who complained about their high prices and poor customer service.
 In his reply, the business owner thanked the customer for the feedback, apologized for their unfortunate experience, and detailed the steps he would take to correct the problem.

-From the negative review, he also found an opportunity to highlight something positive about his business in a natural way.
-Ikeda’s hires young high schoolers (which the review pointed out in a negative way) because they believe in helping out the local community by providing a high-quality, first job experience and that they are usually—with proper training—very good workers.
+From the critical review, he also found an opportunity to highlight something positive about his business in a natural way.
+Ikeda’s hires young high schoolers (which the review pointed out as a fault) because they believe in helping out the local community by providing a high-quality, first job experience and that they are usually—with proper training—very good workers.
 He ended by thanking the reviewer again for alerting him and promised to talk to the staff.

-Whether good or bad, all reviews are an opportunity for you to engage with your customers and participate in building your brand experience.
+Whether positive or critical, all reviews are an opportunity to engage with your customers and participate in building your brand experience.
 Always respond to your reviews.
-Responding to good reviews builds stronger lasting relationships with happy customers which equals repeat business plus new business through referrals.
-And when it comes to bad reviews, don’t take the blow silently or try to lash back.
-Instead, use one of the three ways listed above to respond in a way that builds a positive image of your brand even when your customer had a bad experience.
+Responding to positive reviews builds stronger lasting relationships with happy customers, which equals repeat business plus new business through referrals.
+And when it comes to critical reviews, don’t take the blow silently or try to lash back.
+Instead, use one of the three ways listed above to respond in a way that builds a positive image of your brand even when your customer had a less than positive experience.